-For some it is curling up on the sofa or sitting at the dining room table, for others it is a purpose-designed home office that gets the creative juices flowing.
+For some it is curling up on the sofa or sitting at the dining room table, for others it is a purpose-designed home office, kitted out with furniture from companies like office monster, that gets the creative juices flowing.
 Four Irish authors tell Eithne Dunne about their ideal workspace

 Agatha Christie liked to eat apples in the bath while composing her tales of intrigue; James Joyce wrote for a time while lying on his stomach in bed; and DH Lawrence wasn’t happy unless he had a tree to lean up against.
 Many contemporary writers may not be as eccentric, but they are no less specific about the conditions they need around them in order to get the words flowing.
 Novelist Jojo Moyes, author of the hit Me Before You, last week delighted writers everywhere when she offered her Suffolk cottage, free, for up to a week to a writer.

 Moyes took to Facebook to offer published and unpublished authors the chance to stay at the fully furnished cottage, which she said is set in “deep countryside on the Suffolk borders”.
 She even offered to remove the television and turn off the wi-fi.
 Not all writers have their own cottage.

 Melissa Hill: works in her specially designed writing room

 Melissa Hill is a veteran in the Irish writing world, as she completes her 17th solo novel, Keep You Safe, which is due out next September.
 She lives in Ashford, Co Wicklow, with her husband and fellow author, Kevin, and their daughter, Carrie.

 To say that she is happy with her writing space since she and her family moved to their new home a couple of years ago would be an understatement.
 Having spent years writing in poky corners, Hill was finally able to design and build the writing space of her dreams, and she knew exactly what she wanted.